 - First, please consider reading this article and find out how the Daily Show misrepresented me--in direct contradiction to what they said they would do.

 - Second, they edited me in such a way as to get me to say the opposite of what I actually said.

 - Third, below is the actual transcript of what I said.
 It is taken from my audio recording.

 What did they do?
-They said I was a pastor when I specifically told them I was not.
+They said that I was a pastor when I specifically told them I was not.
 They didn't put up my ministry name and info which I gave at the beginning of the interview as they requested.
 I told them that I am the Founder and President of the Christian Apologetics and Research Ministry, www.carm.org).
-I told them I was not a pastor.
+I told them that I was not a pastor.
 What did they do?
-They said I was a pastor and radio host (I do a radio show, too), and omitted giving the ministry name?
+They said that I was a pastor and radio host (I do a radio show, too) and omitted giving the ministry name?
 Why do you think?
-I belive it is because they didn't want my site promoted at all.
+I believe it is because they didn't want my site promoted at all.
 Yep, no media bias there.

 They proved to me and many others that the media bias against Christians is alive and well.